MuchoLucho/mender-docs/08.Server-integration/03.Mutual-TLS-authentication/docs.md

 ### Sign the server certificate

 Now that we have both a CA certificate, and a certificate request for the server, we need to sign the latter with the former.
 This produces a signed certificate the edge proxy will use to terminate the TLS traffic.

+!
+This can also be signed by a public CA if you own the domain.
+!
+As we have a fake domain we'll use the internal CA for the signature

 ```bash
 openssl x509 -req -CA ca-cert.pem -CAkey ca-private.key -CAcreateserial -in server-cert.req -out server-cert.pem -days $((365*2))